stoneyrh/gSOAP/gsoap/samples/mashup++/README.txt

 The mashup.h gSOAP definitions file is generated from the GMT and calculator WSDLs using:

-wsdl2h -s -o mashup.h t.wsdl calc.wsdl mashup.wsdl
+wsdl2h -s -o mashup.h gmt.wsdl calc.wsdl mashup.wsdl

-where t.wsdl is generated in samples/gmt, calc.wsdl is generated in samples/calc, and mashup.wsdl is a new WSDL to expose the new "daystoxmas" service operation.
+where gmt.wsdl is generated in samples/gmt, calc.wsdl is generated in samples/calc, and mashup.wsdl is a new WSDL to expose the new "daystoxmas" service operation.